-Our roots began in classrooms in rural New Mexico in the late 90s working with the toughest crowds- youth in residential treatment centers, alternative schools- and other populations that were easier to reach.
-Some of those students were pulled out of apathy, inspired and guided in finding their voice or at least in experiencing something encouraging that touched their lives in a positive way.
-Back then, the world was just beginning to be networked in the way we know now.
-Technological changes required a different approach to interacting and working in our world.
-Pamela saw a need to expand media literacy education faster than her approach in individual classrooms in the second decade of the century.
-So she set out to The New School for more education and perspective in the field armed with knowledge so that she can be a bridge to facilitate new ways to participate in our mediated world in and out of schools.
+Our roots began in 1990s rural New Mexico; working with the toughest crowds- youth in residential treatment centers, alternative schools- and other populations that were easier to reach.
+The world was just becoming truly networked in the way we now take for granted.
+Through media education, formerly apathetic students were inspired and guided in finding their voices; they experienced something that touched their lives in a positive way.
+Technological changes in the 21st century now require a different approach to interacting with and working in our world.
+Pamela saw a need to expand media literacy education in individual classrooms in the second decade of the century.
+So, she set out to The New School for more education and perspective in the field.
+Armed with new knowledge, she set out to facilitate new ways to participate in our mediated world in and out of schools.
 Media Heads was born.